 The Wharton School of the University of Pennsylvania, 1990

 Interests and Courses

 Collopy's research is a blend of thinking and doing, of the empirical and the constructive.
 It is in four principal areas.
-For almost two decades, he has been working on a basic problem in business forecasting — no single forecasting method performs well across all kinds of data and situations.
+For three decades, he has been working on a basic problem in business forecasting — no single forecasting method performs well across all kinds of data and situations.
 That has produced an extensive program of research related to forecasting that has included work on expert systems development, assessment methodologies, statistical pattern recognition and applications of neural networks.
 More recently, he has been involved in an efforts to conceptualize how to manage by designing, an approach to management that complements the decision-oriented approach in wide use.
 His interest in design extends to the design of visualization instruments.
 Finally, Collopy has done work related to how people use information in setting objectives and on how they perceive time when using information systems.